Kitware/LidarView/LVCore/Examples/Python/README.md

 Each of these file contain a header that explains their purpose and how they are intended to be used.
 They will mainly be python scripts to run in the lidarview python console.

+## Animation Examples

+More extensives documentation about animation and animation with SLAM is available [here](UsePythonAnimations.md)